peterhinch/micropython-font-to-py/writer/DRIVERS.md

 subclassed from the official `framebuf` module.
 An example of such a driver is the [official SSD1306 driver](https://github.com/micropython/micropython/blob/master/drivers/display/ssd1306.py).
 In addition the driver class should have bound variables `width` and `height` containing the size of the display in pixels.
+Color displays should have a bound variable `mode` holding the `framebuf` color mode.

 The device driver defines a buffer of the correct size to hold a full frame of data and instantiates the `framebuf.FrameBuffer` superclass to reference it.